Past Highlights

 Traditional stormwater management relies on networks of curbs, gutters and pipes to divert water from impervious surfaces and away from urban areas as quickly as possible, often directly into nearby watercourses.
 Although this traditional pipe-and-convey approach to stormwater management protects urban property from surface flooding during rainstorms, it leads to a range of unintended yet significant impacts to watercourses, including water pollution, streambank erosion and loss of fish habitat.

 Green stormwater infrastructure (GSI) is an alternative approach, which is decentralized infrastructure to capture, detain and infiltrate rainwater as close as possible to where it falls.
 GSI includes such features as bioswales, rain gardens, green roofs, pervious paving and infiltration trenches.
-By capturing and infiltrating rainfall, GSI slows and reduces stormwater entering the traditional piped system while also removing pollutants.
+By capturing and infiltrating rainfall, GSI slows and reduces stormwater from entering the traditional piped system while also removing pollutants.
 GSI has been shown to improve water quality and stream health in urban watercourses.

 In the spring of 2013 the BC Legislature designated seven species of Pacific salmon — Chinook, Coho, Chum, Sockeye and Pink as well as Steelhead and Cutthroat Trout — as an official emblem for British Columbia.